LAtanassov/video-store/README.md

 ### use cases
 A Customer
 - should be able to rent several movies
-- should be able to get print a bill
+- should be able to print a bill
 - should be able to earn frequent renter points

 ### classes